Laws of Cricket: Overs, scoring, dead ball and extras

 The Laws then move on to detail how runs can be scored.

 Law 17: The over.
 An over consists of six balls bowled, excluding wides and no-balls.
 Consecutive overs are delivered from opposite ends of the pitch.
 A bowler may not bowl two consecutive overs.

 Law 18: Scoring runs.
-Runs are scored when the two batsmen run to each other's end of the pitch.
+Runs are scored when the two batters run to each other's end of the pitch.
 Several runs can be scored from one ball.

 Law 19: Boundaries.
 A boundary is marked around the edge of the field of play.
-If the ball is hit into or past this boundary, four runs are scored, or six runs if the ball doesn't hit the ground before crossing the boundary.
+If the ball is hit into or past this boundary, four runs are scored, or six runs if the ball does not hit the ground before crossing the boundary.

 Law 20: Dead ball.
-The ball comes into play when the bowler begins his run up, and becomes dead when all the action from that ball is over.
+The ball comes into play when the bowler begins his run-up, and becomes dead when all the action from that ball is over.
 Once the ball is dead, no runs can be scored and no batsmen can be dismissed.
 The ball becomes dead for a number of reasons, most commonly when a batter is dismissed, when a boundary is hit, or when the ball has finally settled with the bowler or wicketkeeper.

 Law 21: No ball.
-A ball can be a no-ball for several reasons: if the bowler bowls from the wrong place; or if he straightens his elbow during the delivery; or if the bowling is dangerous; or if the ball bounces more than once or rolls along the ground before reaching the batter; or if the fielders are standing in illegal places.
-A no-ball adds one run to the batting team's score, in addition to any other runs which are scored off it, and the batter can't be dismissed off a no-ball except by being run out, hitting the ball twice, or obstructing the field.
+A ball can be a no-ball for several reasons: if the bowler bowls from the wrong place; if he straightens his elbow during the delivery; if the bowling is dangerous; if the ball bounces more than once or rolls along the ground before reaching the batter; or if the fielders are standing in illegal places.
+A no-ball adds one run to the batting team's score, in addition to any other runs which are scored off it, and the batter cannot be dismissed off a no-ball except by being run out, hitting the ball twice, or obstructing the field.

 Law 22: Wide ball.
 An umpire calls a ball "wide" if, in his or her opinion, the ball is so wide of the batter and the wicket that he could not hit it with the bat playing a normal cricket shot.
-A wide adds one run to the batting team's score, in addition to any other runs which are scored off it, and the batter can't be dismissed off a wide except by being run out or stumped, by hitting his wicket, or obstructing the field.
+A wide adds one run to the batting team's score, in addition to any other runs which are scored off it, and the batter cannot be dismissed off a wide except by being run out or stumped, by hitting his wicket, or obstructing the field.

 Law 23: Bye and leg bye.
 If a ball that is not a wide passes the striker and runs are scored, they are called byes.
 If a ball hits the striker but not the bat and runs are scored, they are called leg-byes.
 However, leg-byes cannot be scored if the striker is neither attempting a stroke nor trying to avoid being hit.
 Byes and leg-byes are credited to the team's but not the batter's total.